Pyua's Flash Balaclava

 Pyua are a high-end, environmentally conscious German outdoor brand specialising in technical ski and snowboarding apparel.
 All their clothing is made in Europe and many of their designs are well thought out, often interesting and always functional.
 Solid German design with a decent amount of flair.

-It's no surprise that a snow sport clothing brand would make a good balaclava.
+It's no surprise that a winter sport clothing brand would make a good balaclava.
 Afterall, the major purpose of this item is to achieve that tricky balancing act familiar to anyone who exerts themselves at higher elevations in sub zero temperatures (mountaineers, skiers, snowboarders alike) between ameliorating the harsh effects of windchill without overheating the wearer and making them sweat like a champ.

 More wind resistance than insulation